-The new Railway Philatelic Group web site is now in the alpha-testing stage.
+The new Railway Philatelic Group web site is now in the beta-testing stage.

 This means that it is nearly ready, but needs your help to check for remaining problems.

 If you have any suggestions, please CLICK HERE to go to the Contact Us page.